 One of the root canal symptoms is a rather strong toothache: the patient may feel a strong pounding as well as pressure pain.

 It is important to know that although the pain ends and the tooth is not alive any longer, in the case of an infection root canal symptoms can still spread out onto other, still healthy tissues.In many cases, it may happen that a dead tooth does not cause pain or other complaints.
 This is why regular dental check-ups are extremely important, since a dentist can easily spot these problems during a routine dental check-up.

 It may last from one to seven dental sessions, depending on how crooked the root canals are.

-Within the framework of this intervention first the tooth is benumbed.
+Within the framework of this intervention first, the tooth is benumbed.
 Second, the dentist drills out the tooth and completely cleanses it with a dental medical drill.
 This step requires great care to prevent bacteria from reaching the root canals.
-As a last step, the inside of the tooth is filled with filling material such as cement, synthetic material or with another type of material.
+As the last step, the inside of the tooth is filled with filling material such as cement, synthetic material or with another type of material.